eton1234/Kanbooks/README.md

 ![Screen Recording 2022-09-11 at 6 55 13 PM](https://user-images.githubusercontent.com/50380126/189561047-bfca46b0-cee1-496c-a687-5c3f994ea109.gif)

 # Note :
-* As of now this project is more of a prototype due to performance issues with the automatic highlighting
+* As of now this project is more of a prototype due to performance issues with the automatic highlighting and
-* Built off of tthe Readium EReading framework
+* Built off of tthe Readium EReading framework and uses SwiftGoogleTranslate API
 # Installation
 * Clone the repo
 * Install [XcodeGen] (https://github.com/yonaskolb/XcodeGen.git)